giulioPetroz/Sports-Tournament-Scheduling/README.md

     `exit`

 ## To run container with the CPLEX solver:
-- ensure CPLEX is installed on device, it will be mounted at runtime
+- ensure CPLEX 22.1.2 is installed on device with the license, it will be mounted at runtime
 - run container with:

     `sudo docker run -v /user/path/to/cplex:/opt/ibm/ILOG/ -it cdmo`